 You (or your organization, company, civic organization or church group) are invited and encouraged to join PWV restoration efforts.
 With your help, the goal of being able to fully open these two trails for public use can be achieved.

-If you would like to help with trail restoration, please click on the green Register Online button.
+If you would like to help with trail restoration, please click on the green Register Online button and sign up for upcoming dates of your choice.
 Registering helps us finalize plans for each work day and will let us inform you of any changes due to weather.

 The Canyon Lakes District of the Arapaho Roosevelt National Forest suffered a great deal of fire damage in 2012 and damage from large scale flooding in 2013.
 Many trails were damaged; several had to be closed to the public for extended periods.
 Of the six damaged trails three have been repaired and are fully open; one has had extensive work done and is open but with a temporary section on private land; the other two trails are still closed.